 - 4. Absences are intolerable because of the nature of the subject being learned and the manner in which this course is taught, namely the inductive method.
 If you must miss a class please work through the lesson(s) missed and then come to the instructor with any problems or questions.
 In the event you cannot be prepared, you are better being in class unprepared than not in class at all.
 Too many absences will affect your final grade (either by examination or adjustment by the instructor.) - 5.
 Classroom Etiquette.
-Concerning coming in late, talking, snacks (as opposed to meals), texting, cell phones, videos, and laptops.
-And for profs ..... - 6.
-Examinations.
-Final examinations are held during a scheduled time period at the end of the semester for regular semester classes and are scheduled by the Registrar.
-Please indicate if this course will have a final examination.
+The following activities are considered poor classroom etiquette: - Coming in late, - Talking while someone else is talking, - Consumption of meals as opposed to minor snacks, - Consumption of snacks in a noisy, smelly and/or disruptive manner, - Use of electronic devices such as cell phones, i-pods, etc., - Use of laptops for purposes (e.g. watching videos, playing solitaire) not directly connected to the class, and - The practice of any behaviours considered impolite in adult company.